 In all honesty, with an artist like Wes Anderson, so much of the reaction comes down to feel.
 You know that his films are going to look good, even if they’re aesthetically unique, and you know that they’ll be stocked to the gills with name actors having the time of their lives, even if they do so in the purposefully stilted monotone that Anderson enjoys so much.
 It’s whether that approach resonates that matters in the end.
 For whatever reason, I found the almost universally acclaimed “The Grand Budapest Hotel” to be rather distant — more of an exercise than a satisfying whole.
 Whereas here, I honestly loved every single frame of every single second of its 108 minutes.
 This is certainly Anderson’s best film since “Moonrise Kingdom” and quite possibly the highlight of his career.
 What an absolute delight this film is.

-Starring: Jeffrey Wright, Frances McDormand, Tilda Swinton, Benicio Del Toro, Léa Seydoux, Timothée Chalamet, Lyna Khoudri, Mathieu Almaric, Edward Norton, Adrien Brody, Owen Wilson, Bill Murray, Elisabeth Moss, Saoirse Ronan, Willem Dafoe
+Starring: Jeffrey Wright, Frances McDormand, Tilda Swinton, Benicio Del Toro, Léa Seydoux, Adrien Brody, Timothée Chalamet, Lyna Khoudri, Mathieu Almaric, Stephen Park, Liev Schreiber, Owen Wilson, Bill Murray

 Director: Wes Anderson